michal-h21/make4ht/README.md

      end

-In this example (which is the default configuration used by `make4ht`), LaTeX is called only once when `make4ht` is called with `draft` mode:
+In this example (which is the default configuration used by `make4ht`),
+\LaTeX\ is called only once when `make4ht` is called with the `draft` mode:

     make4ht -m draft filename

 ## The `settings` table

-You may want to access to the parameters also outside commands, file matches and image conversion functions.
-For example, if you want to convert your file to the `OpenDocument Format (ODT)`, you can use the following settings, based on the `oolatex`
+It is possible to access the parameters outside commands, file matches and image conversion functions.
+For example, to convert the document to the `OpenDocument Format (ODT)`, the following settings can be used.
+They are based on the `oolatex` command:
-command:

     settings.tex4ht_sty_par = settings.tex4ht_sty_par ..",ooffice"
     settings.tex4ht_par = settings.tex4ht_par .. " ooffice/! -cmozhtf"
     settings.t4ht_par = settings.t4ht_par .. " -cooxtpipes -coo "

+(Note that it is possible to use the `--format odt` option which is superior to the previous code.
+This example is intended just as an illustration)

-There are some functions to ease access to the settings:
+There are some functions to simplify access to the settings:

 `set_settings{parameters}`